php-telegram-bot/core/README.md

 ### Logging
 Thrown Exception are stored in TelegramException.log file.

-You can also log incoming messages on a text file, set this option with the methods:
+Incoming update can be logged on a text file, set this option with the methods:
 ```php
 $telegram->setLogRequests(true);
 $telegram->setLogPath($BOT_NAME.'.log');